 - give priority to securing rights to critical services such as health care, housing, and public benefits.

 Policymakers should help expand the use of qualified non-attorney advocates.
 They should encourage all attorneys in private practice to serve people with low incomes.
-This includes through reduced-fee lawyer referrals, pro bono service, and education and training programs.
+This can be through reduced-fee lawyer referrals, pro bono service, and education and training programs.

 Policymakers should encourage and support the development of alternative mechanisms for funding legal services programs:

 - Legal practice reforms to reduce clients’ costs should be advanced.
-This includes by authorizing legal assistants and paralegals to provide simple legal services at reduced fees.
+For example, legal assistants and paralegals can provide simple legal services at reduced fees.

 - Law firms should be encouraged to develop active pro bono practices.

-- The unrestricted use of Interest on Lawyers Trust Accounts funds for legal services programs should be supported.
+- The unrestricted use of Interest on Lawyers Trust Accounts funds for legal services programs.

 Legal services attorneys should be able to provide the same services as private practice attorneys.
-This should include providing representation for class action A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. lawsuits.
+This should include providing representation for class-action lawsuits.